mxk/burble/README.md

 ### How is this different from other Bluetooth libraries?

 Most libraries use OS-specific APIs and drivers to access the controller.
 Burble communicates with the controller directly over USB (or another transport), bypassing all OS-specific functionality.
-This allows it to run on all major operating systems.

 ### What are the downsides to this approach?

 Burble requires exclusive access to the controller.
 The OS and other applications cannot use the controller at the same time.
 On Windows, this means installing a libusb-compatible driver which prevents the OS from identifying the controller as a Bluetooth device.
-On Linux, the driver is automatically detached while Burble is using the controller.
+On Linux and macOS, the driver is automatically detached while Burble is using the controller.

 Another potential downside is loss of vendor-specific functionality.
 Though this can be added for individual controllers, Burble focuses on implementing the Core Bluetooth Specification that is common to all controllers.

 ### What are the advantages?

-Having exclusive controller access allows complete control over all aspects of the controller operation, advertising, scanning, GATT services, etc. This is particularly useful for implementing the peripheral role when you need specific configuration for GAP and GATT services.
+Burble supports all major operating systems and can take advantage of the features introduced in the most recent versions of the Bluetooth Core Specification (subject to controller support).
+Having exclusive controller access allows complete control over all aspects of the controller operation, such as advertising, scanning, and GATT services.
+This is particularly useful for implementing the peripheral role when you need specific configuration for GAP and GATT services.

+### What is Burble's approach to security?

+Burble places heavy emphasis on security and correctness.
+Legacy features that can lead to insecure operation are simply not implemented (e.g. LE legacy pairing, < 128-bit encryption keys).
+All cryptographic primitives used by the Security Manager are implemented in a [separate package](./crypto/) that forbids unsafe code to facilitate auditing.

 ### Can Burble be used in embedded (`no_std`) systems?